manassaloi/manassaloi.github.io/_posts/2021-02-03-scaling-decisionmaking.markdown

 12. [We align on the WHY, then scope out the WHAT and then jointly work with Design and Engineering on the HOW](https://manassaloi.com/2021/01/13/planning-feature.html).
 Sometimes we loop in Engineering and Design even in the WHY stage.
 I have seen people work months on developing a feature that the CEO vetoes before it goes to production.
 I consider it my failure if it ever happens to one of my projects.
 Without knowing the WHY and then having second thoughts one day before release, I won't even green light a project.
 13. Setting clear expectations: Most people hedge their words because they are more worried about saving their backs than taking a stand.
 Want to ship an MVP fast without caring if a few edge cases are not handled properly?
 Call it out.
 Want people to push themselves because there is a P0 project which needs delivery in 2 weeks?
 Tell that.
 14. [Having a DACI table](https://docs.google.com/document/d/1sUX-sm5qZ474PCQQUpvdi3lvvmWPluqHOyfXz3xKL2M/edit?usp=sharing) helps.
+15. Having a good relationship with peers help.
+People help those they like.
+You will have a harder time to align people who don't like you vs someone who had a good experience working with you earlier.
+16. Avoid private DMs for making final decisions.
+Be comfortable sharing decisions in public slack channels.
-15. Finally, it is all about taking ownership.
+17. It is all about taking ownership.
 Hire people who take ownership of their work and they will not shy away from making decisions and unblocking others.

 Related read: [On making good decisions](https://manassaloi.com/2020/04/29/decision-making.html)